Prebiotic FOS & MOS

 *Division of Nutritional Sciences and †Department of Animal Sciences, University of Illinois

-FOS and MOS are prebiotics that are likely to have a positive influence on indices of gut health25 in dogs.
+Prebiotic ingredients, FOS and MOS are likely to have a positive influence on indices of gut health25 in dogs.
 Mannanoligosaccharides tend to enhance microbial populations and modulate systemic immune function.
 Fructooligosaccharides decrease concentrations of putrefactive compounds measured in feces, improving gut health.
 The combination of FOS _ MOS tends to enhance local and systemic immune capacity in addition to decreasing fecal protein catabolite concentrations.
 Therefore, FOS and MOS may be used in dog diets to improve gut health by altering microbial populations positively, enhancing immune capacity and decreasing concentrations of putrefactive compounds.
 The use of these prebiotics might be most beneficial in geriatric dogs, young weanling puppies or dogs under stress, all of which may have compromised immune systems or undesirable microbial communities in the gut.

 The Merck Veterinary Manual